jmetzger/training-mariadb-komplettkurs/replication/01-master-slave-gtid.md

 ```
 # as root@slave
-# you be able to connect to
+# you be able to connect to the master
 mysql --skip-ssl -urepl -p -h192.168.56.102
 # test if grants are o.k.
 show grants;